 This project requires adult supervision

-1. Carefully press the nail through the middle of the straw, so that the straw spins around when you flick it.
+First up, carefully press the nail through the middle of the straw, so that the straw spins around on the nail when you flick it.

-10. Stick the bottom of the dowel into a planter or in the ground.
-Rotate it until the labelled direction wires point in the correct direction…use a compass if necessary.
+Stick the bottom of the dowel into a planter or in the ground.
+Rotate the weather vane until the labelled direction wires point in the correct direction…”s” points south, “n” point north, etc. Use a compass if you are uncertain.

 And, we’ve got all kinds of cool environmental science project for kids too